What does the word “marketing” mean to you?

 Over the last few weeks, countless companies have been in a scramble.
 Trying to figure out a way to communicate with their customers during COVID-19.
 Their marketing used to be focused on big money spent on billboards, posters, and other traditional forms of marketing.
 Unfortunately, that would be money wasted while everyone is under stay-at-home orders.
 So, now they are putting their money into a highly-effective form of advertising that small businesses have been using for years:

 Digital Marketing is an umbrella term that covers all aspects of marketing your small business online.
 Whenever you see a Facebook ad, that’s digital marketing.
 If you ever get an email newsletter, that’s digital marketing too.
 It’s much more cost-effective than traditional advertising and, even better, it can scale with your business.
-There are dozens of digital marketing avenues.
+There are dozens of avenues of digital marketing for your small business.
 You can select the ones you believe will offer you the best ROI.

 The thing is that digital marketing evolves fast.
 Things change rapidly as new social media networks rise and fall, even more so in our new primarily online environment.
 As a digital marketing professional, I work to help my clients reap the full benefits of a comprehensive digital marketing campaign without them needing to invest an incredible amount of time into it.
 That’s time saved that you can put into the more important aspects of your business that only you can do!